On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Partitioning classification from observable data

-The combined margin and density condition always holds with $\gamma_1=0$ in which case for the choice of (\ref{hn}), (\ref{npc}) says that In the bound (\ref{Rate}) the first term, called approximation error bound, follows from the Lipschitz condition and from the margin condition, while the second term, called estimation error bound, has been derived from the margin condition and from the combined margin and density condition.
-Note that the upper bound on the estimation error is managed by CLT approximation with an error term of order $O(1/(nh_n^{d_a} ))$.
-Therefore, the estimation error is upper bounded by $c_1\cdot (nh_n^{d_a})^{-(1+\min\{1,\gamma,\gamma_1\})/2}+c_0/(nh_n^{d_a} )$, and it is lower bounded by $c'_1\cdot (nh_n^{d_a})^{-(1+\min\{1,\gamma,\gamma_1\})/2}-c_0/(nh_n^{d_a} )$.
+In (\ref{Rate}) the first term, called the {\em approximation error} bound, follows from the Lipschitz condition and from the margin condition, while the second term, called the {\em estimation error} bound, has been derived from the margin condition and from the combined margin and density condition.
+Note that the upper bound on the estimation error is managed by the CLT approximation with an error term of order $O(1/(nh_n^{d_a} ))$.
+Therefore, due to the CLT approximation, super-fast rates are not achieved when $\min(\gamma,\gamma_1)\geq 1$.